 Responding to demands by women students, the department added non-credit dance classes to its offerings in 1971-72.
 While students received no credit for these courses, and teaching conditions were far from ideal, they established dance as part of the community's cultural life.
 With advice from several distinguished teachers of dance, the department instituted credited courses and a major in dance in 1977-78; at the same time, a sixth full-time position was added to the department, filled by Margaret Patton, a choreographer, who retired in 1999.
 The growth of the dance program necessitated the addition of a part time position in 1984.

 During the 1960s and 1970s, the department's activities and classes grew too numerous to be housed exclusively in the Shaffer Speech Building.
 Performances were given all over the campus, and classes, costume building, and scenery storage occupied a number of college buildings in the village.
-Dance classes were taught on the shaky foundations of the building now occupied by College Relations; that space doubled as a performance space for student-directed shows.
+Dance classes were taught on the shaky foundations of the building now occupied by Advancement; that space doubled as a performance space for student-directed shows.
 Years of planning and fund raising culminated in the winter of 1978, when the Bolton Theater opened with Michael Cristofer's C.C.
 Pyle and the Bunion Derby, a world premiere directed by alumnus Paul Newman.
 In 1981, the Shaffer Swimming Pool was remodeled into the Bolton Dance Studio, thanks to the same donor who made the theater possible.

 Ted Walch, Kenyon '63, began a summer theater in the Hill Theater in the summer of 1966; it was discontinued two years later because of lack of community and financial support.
 In 1980, the Kenyon Festival Theater, a fully professional summer theater, began production, also under the direction of Ted Walch.
 In 1984 it too drowned in a sea of red ink.